oXis/oxis.github.io/_posts/2020-12-16-Custom DOUBLEPULSAR useland shellcode.md

 This function is the actual PE loader.

 The first step is to get the NT header from the payload and retrieve many Windows API functions. `VirtualAlloc` is used to allocate `NTheader->OptionalHeader.SizeOfImage` bytes.
-The NT header is then copied to this location and used instead of the previous one.
+The NT header is then copied to this new location and used instead of the previous one.

 ```c++
 // Get headers